The slow slide — when decline happens so gradually you almost miss it

 The Value of Noticing

-Once you see the decline clearly, you can't unsee it.
-That might feel like it makes things harder, but it's actually the point at which you can start to help.
+Once you see the decline clearly, you gain the ability to act, and that is worth the discomfort of seeing it.
 You can't address a problem you don't fully acknowledge.
-You might do small things to accommodate the change (reminding them to take medication, checking in more often, driving them places).
-But once you see the pattern clearly, you can think about bigger questions: What do they need?
+You might do small things to accommodate the change: reminding them to take medication, checking in more often, driving them places.
+But once you see the pattern clearly, you can think about bigger questions.
+What do they need?
 What support would help?
 What's actually safe?
 What needs to change?

 Noticing doesn't mean you stop hoping they'll stabilize or improve.
 Lots of declines can be slowed or paused with the right support and medical care.
 But it does mean you're seeing what's actually there instead of what you wish was true.
 And from that clearer vision, you can make better decisions about what comes next.